-Percent of technical specification calculations are based on the total gaseous or liquid effluents released for that respective quarter.
+Percent of technical specification calculations are based on the total gaseous or liquid effluents released for the respective quarter.

 The annual and quarterly doses, as reported in Attachment 2, were calculated according to the methodology presented in the ODCM.
 The beta and gamma air doses due to noble gases released from the site were calculated at the site boundary.
-The maximum exposed member of the public from the release of airborne iodine-131, iodine-133, tritium and all radionuclides in particulate form with half-lives greater than 8 days, was a teen at the site boundary with the critical organ being the lung.
+The maximum exposed member of the public from the release of airborne iodine-131, iodine-133, tritium and all radionuclides in particulate form with half-lives greater than 8 days, was a child at 2.05 miles with the critical organ being the bone via the ingestion pathway.
 The maximum exposed member of the public from radioactive materials in liquid effluents in unrestricted areas was an adult, exposed by either the invertebrate or fish pathway, with the critical organ typically being the gastrointestinal-lower large intestine.
 The total body dose was also determined for this individual.